eslam-ysn/Basic-Computer-Design/README.md

 This project focuses on Basic Computer Design using Verilog HDL (Hardware Description Language).
 The design includes all essential components required for a functional basic computer, which can be summarized as:

-Registers
+Registers,
-Control Unit
+Control Unit,
-Data Path
+Data Path,
-Supporting Components
+and Supporting Components
 Parameters and variables related to computer interrupts have been added for testing purposes only.
 The code might be edited in the future to include a fully functional interrupt system.

 In the near future, there will be further enhancements to improve code performance and structure.